JordiTBA/garuda/README.md

 # 🏛️ Wardi - Indonesia's Digital Heritage

-Wardi is an innovative digital platform dedicated to preserving, recognizing, and learning about Indonesia's rich cultural heritage using AI technology and the power of community.
+Wardi(warisan digital indonesia ) is an innovative non-profit digital platform dedicated to preserving, recognizing, and learning about Indonesia's rich cultural heritage using AI technology and the power of community.

 ## 🎯 Vision & Mission